MozeBaltyk/AnsiColt/README.md

 - Bring a structure to handles dependencies of your collection and scripts to resolv them.
 - It also add somes extras customs scripts, linter, .gitignore and other tricks...
 - By default set your project with a License Apache-2.0 (to come later a menu with diverse type of license)
+- When cloning or creating projects, some good pratices are applied, like git config user in each project directory.
+  Which avoid to push later on with the global which can be different.

 Yes, You got it...
 It's an Ansible Collection to create an Ansible Collection, make sense!